 - Fiona Lyne, International Foundation for Integrated Care

-Strong links have also been established with the Director of Heritage in Newfoundland and previous and current Ambassadors for Canada to Ireland, Mr Loyola Hearn and Mr Kevin Vickers.
+Strong links have also been established with the Director of Heritage in Newfoundland, Mr Gerry Osmond, previous Ambassadors to Ireland from Canada, Mr Loyola Hearn and Mr Kevin Vickers, and current Ambassador, Ms Nancy Smyth.
 Newfoundland are also pursuing UNESCO heritage status for the Hearts Content site.

 Standing Left to Right: Anthony O’Connell, Leonard Hobbs, Mary Rose Stafford, Moira Murrell, John Griffin